 Drawing influences from all over the world, Nightjar has a seemingly endless menu of cocktails.
-The bar aims for stylish sophistication, and hits it pretty much bang on the mark.
+The bar aims for stylish sophistication and hits it pretty much bang on the mark.
 Swinging jazz nights also help to draw in the cool cats.
-Find it at 129 City Road, EC1V 1JB.
+129 City Road, EC1V 1JB.
+Find out more.

 Known for some of London’s craziest cocktails, Cocktail Trading Co. is a bubble of Instagrammability.
 We’re talking drinks served in conch shells, hot air balloons and wellington boots – and that’s only the beginning.
 There’s also live music on Wednesday evenings, between 8-10pm.
-Find it at 68 Bethnal Green Road, E1 6GQ.
+68 Bethnal Green Road, E1 6GQ.
+Find out more.

 “Great cocktails, no wallies” is the mantra of Happiness Forgets, and they do both pretty expertly.
-Though it may look like an unassuming little place, the quality of cocktails routinely earns it a place on the World’s 50 Best Bars list, and it cracked the top ten in 2016.
-Find it at 8-9 Hoxton Square, N1 6NU.
+Though it may look like an unassuming little place, the quality cocktails at this Shoreditch bar routinely earns it a place on the World’s 50 Best Bars list, and it cracked the top ten in 2016.
+8-9 Hoxton Square, N1 6NU.
+Find out more.

 O frabjous day!
 Named after a line from Lewis Carroll’s ‘Jabberwocky’, Callooh Callay has drinks that will make you chortle with joy.
 The intriguingly titled Gorilla Panic catches the eye, whilst the Saint Hellier looks strong enough to take down a frumious Bandersnatch.
-Find it at 65 Rivington Street, Shoreditch, EC2A 3AY.
+5 Rivington Street, Shoreditch, EC2A 3AY.
+Find out more.

 One of the best bars in the world.
 A step through The Gibson’s Art Deco-style swing doors is a step into a time machine.
 Both its interiors and its cocktail menu will take you on a journey through the ages: from the Edwardian era, passing through the glamorous twenties and thirties, and flinging you forward into the future.